node-techno-lab/node-cluster/doc/crash-in-root-flow.md

 # Crash in the root flow

-this use case occurs when
+This use case occurs when
 * an error occurs before the `Express` web application is started listening on HTTP request (E.g. in the `server.initalize()`)
 * and you omit to handle the exception

+Update the `worker.ts`

 ```typescript
 export class WorkerProcess {